 Having great security capabilities can really set a solution apart from the competition.
 The next generation of SIEM solutions will embrace concepts such as User and Entity Behaviour Analytics (UEBA) and integrate third-party cyber security event feeds.
 This combination can provide threat analysts and other security personnel with key advantages in both threat hunting and incident response by allowing them to correlate their organization’s data with real-world security intelligence.

 With the number of systems and devices in an organization constantly increasing, an effective SIEM solution must offer good visibility into current operations and make recommendations that don’t get lost in false positive notifications.
-Similarly, the vast amount of data being collected in the SIEM makes it necessary to have a solution that includes good data exploration and analysis tooling that leverages the potential of your existing available data.
+Similarly, the vast amount of data the SIEM collects makes it necessary to have good data exploration and analysis tooling.

-There are many factors that should be considered when deciding which SIEM solution your organization should adopt.
-While modern technical functionalities can typically be found in both commercial products and open-source projects, there are multiple costs—some of them hidden—involved in doing SIEM and security analytics on your own.
+There are many factors that you should consider when deciding which SIEM solution your organization should adopt.
+While modern technical functionalities can typically be found in both commercial products and open-source projects, there are multiple costs—some of them hidden—in doing SIEM and security analytics on your own.
 Building your own solution often involves combining one or more open source projects and deploying an entirely separate infrastructure to support current and future growth.
 At the end of the day, you need to ask yourself if “free and open source” is really all that “free.”
 If not, a cloud-based SIEM solution can quickly add value and save you a lot of time.